Florida Beverage Suppliers: Meet State Recordkeeping Requirement with 3 Record Types

 Its not enough for Florida suppliers to create and maintain records, the also most report periodically to the Florida ABT.

-Florida manufacturers, importers, and broker-sales agent are required to report monthly using the ABT’s electronic data submission (EDS) system.
+Florida manufacturers, importers, broker-sales agent, and distributors are required to report monthly using the ABT’s electronic data submission (EDS) system.
 See Florida Administrative Code Rule 61-4.009.
-Monthly reports and excise taxes owed are required to be submitted by 11:59 pm on the 10th day of each month.
-If the 10th day of the month is Saturday, Sunday, or a state holiday, reporting is due by 11:59 pm on the next following business day.
+Monthly reports and excise taxes owed are required to be submitted by the 10th day of each month.
+If the 10th day of the month is Saturday, Sunday, or a state holiday, reporting is due by the next following business day.

 Exporters do not report to the ABT using the EDS system.
 Instead, exporters are required to send to the ABT copies that are filed with the federal TTB pertaining to transportation, warehousing and exporting beverage, including all supporting documents.
 See Florida Statutes Section 561.55(4).